RandyGaul/cute_framework/docs/topics/shader_compilation.md

 The generated header will still declare a variable of the type [`CF_ShaderBytecode`](/graphics/cf_shaderbytecode.md).
 The actual content of the output, however, might change with compilation backend.

-Beyond the above, binary shader content or even the shading langauge syntax might not be compatible when we adopt SDL's official shader tooling.
+Beyond the above, binary shader content or even the shading language syntax might not be compatible when we adopt SDL's official shader tooling.
 This section will be updated when further information is available.